chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

     git reset --soft HEAD~1

-Pushing such changes to your repository (again, **this is unsafe** if other repositories have pulled the changes):
+Pushing such changes to your repository (again, **this may cause problems** if other repositories have pulled the changes):

 .. code-block:: bash